unal-ai/gpustack/README.md

 ## Documentation

-Please see the [official docs site](https://docs.gpustack.ai) for complete documentation.
+Please see the [official docs site](https://unal-ai.github.io/gpustack) for complete documentation.

+## CI/CD and deployments

+- `ci.yml` runs lint/tests/build on pushes, PRs, and tags; tag builds upload wheels to the GitHub release and publish to PyPI if `PYPI_API_TOKEN` (or `CI_PYPI_API_TOKEN`) is configured.
+- `pack.yaml` builds multi-arch images from `pack/Dockerfile` and pushes them to `ghcr.io/unal-ai/gpustack` for pushes and tags (PRs build only).
+- `docs.yml` builds the MkDocs site and publishes it to GitHub Pages (`https://unal-ai.github.io/gpustack`).
+- Container defaults now point to GHCR; set `--system-default-container-registry` when running the server if you want to mirror images elsewhere.

 ## Build